mariusrubo/Unity-Vertex-Displacements/README.md

 An example showing how to distort objects while preserving touch

 # Purpose
 This project contains a shader and a script to dynamically distort a scene's arrangement using vertex displacement.
-Unlike the distortion of meshes themselves, this technique preserves the general arrangement of the scene: Objects that are touching remain touching after distortion, and object's that aren't touching still don't touch after distortion.
-In the image, the highlighted invisible game object marks the center of a visual lens, which can be moved in the scene.
+Unlike the distortion of meshes themselves, this technique preserves the general arrangement of the scene: Objects that are touching remain touching after distortion, and objects that are not touching still don't touch.
+In the image, the highlighted invisible game object marks the center of a visual lens, which can be moved in the scene and changed in size and strength.
 ![alt tag](https://github.com/mariusrubo/Unity-Vertex-Displacements/blob/master/lens_effect.jpg)

 # Applications